Latino Resources

 Bracero Program

-Bracero Program An executive order called the Mexican Farm Labor Program established the Bracero Program in 1942.
+The Bracero Program was established by an executive order called the Mexican Farm Labor Program in 1942.
 This series of diplomatic accords between Mexico and the United States permitted millions of Mexican men to work legally in the United States on short term labor contracts.
-These agreements addressed a national agricultural labor shortage during WWII and implicitly, they redressed previous depression era deportations and repatriations that unjustly targeted Mexican Americans who were U.S. citizens.
-Upon its termination in 1964, the Bracero Program had brought more than four million Braceros (arms) to work in U.S. agriculture and on railroads.
+These agreements addressed a national agricultural labor shortage during WWII and implicitly, they redressed previous depression-era deportations and repatriations that unjustly targeted Mexican Americans who were US citizens.
+Upon its termination in 1964, the Bracero Program had brought more than four million Braceros (arms) to work in US agriculture and on railroads.

 Helpful Resources: